g-nxt/jezy/README.md

-SanNxtGen
+Jezy

-SanNxtGen is made to make developers life easy.
+Jezy is made to make developers life easy.
 This package will assist in writing excel files, Formatting & Converting String in an easy manner.